logzio/logz-docs/_source/logzio_collections/_tracing-sources/nestjs-otel-auto.md

 <div id="docker">

-### Setup auto-instrumentation for your Node.js application using Docker and send traces to Logz.io
+### Setup auto-instrumentation for your NestJS application using Docker and send traces to Logz.io

-This integration enables you to auto-instrument your Node.js application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
+This integration enables you to auto-instrument your NestJS application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
 If your application also runs in a Docker container, make sure that both the application and collector containers are on the same network.

 **Before you begin, you'll need**: